Expressing means removing milk from your breast so you can store it and feed it to your baby later.

 In the early days of your baby's life, you may want to express milk if:

 - you are separated from your baby

 - your baby needs to be cared for in a paediatric (children's) hospital or special care baby unit

 - you or your baby are too ill to breastfeed after birth

-- your breasts feel very full or uncomfortable
+- your breasts feel very full (engorged)

 - your baby is having difficulty attaching to the breast

 - you or your partner are a member of the Travelling community and are waiting to receive your baby's Beutler test result

 Later on in your baby's life, you may also want to express your milk if:

 - you want to give your milk to your baby’s carer